welbaz/p3/README.md

-# Probabilistic Prediction for PV Systems on Buildings - P3
+# Probabilistic Prediction for PV Systems - P3

 ## Welcome to The P3 System